How does dog insurance work?

-Pet insurance may help dog owners better manage these expenses.
+Pet Insurance may help you better manage veterinary expenses if your dog gets sick or injured.
 Just as with "people" health insurance, pet insurance for dogs comes with different plans, policy features and price factors to consider.
 Some providers may offer a discount for enrolling more than one dog in a policy.

 Plans are available to cover a wide spectrum of pet health-care needs, such as:

 This type of policy covers worst-case scenarios, such as poisoning, dental trauma and illnesses, including cancer.
 The Insurance Information Institute (III) advises consumers to check if a policy covers breed-specific conditions, such as hip dysplasia common in bulldogs and other large breeds.
 Some policies exclude dogs with pre-existing conditions, according to the III.

 Wellness coverage:This type of plan addresses the "basics" behind most routine vet office visits: vaccinations, dental work and tests, according to the North American Pet Health Insurance Association (NAPHIA).
 Some well-care plans may have no or low deductibles for these preventive services and routine care.

 These plans may help cover out-of-pocket prescription expenses for your dog.
 For example:

 - Medication for a chronic condition like asthma

 - Medication to treat a serious illness, such as cancer

 A comprehensive plan will likely include the above coverages, plus extra services.
 For example, some insurers may cover alternative therapies (acupuncture, chiropractor, etc.), prosthetic limbs, visits to a veterinary emergency hospital and consultations with specialists.

 Several features of dog insurance will sound similar to "human" health insurance policies.
 For instance, pet insurance policies typically include: